Australian-Text-Analytics-Platform/document-similarity/README.md

 [![Binder](https://binderhub.atap-binder.cloud.edu.au/badge_logo.svg)](https://binderhub.atap-binder.cloud.edu.au/v2/gh/Australian-Text-Analytics-Platform/document-similarity/main?labpath=document_similarity.ipynb)

 <b>Note:</b> CILogon authentication is required.
 You can use your institutional, Google or Microsoft account to login.
+If you have trouble authenticating, please refer to the [CILogon troubleshooting guide](documents/cilogon-troubleshooting.pdf).

 If you do not have access to any of the above accounts, you can use the below link to access the tool (this is a free Binder version, limited to 2GB memory only).

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Australian-Text-Analytics-Platform/document-similarity/main?labpath=document_similarity.ipynb)

 It may take a few minutes for Binder to launch the notebook and install the dependencies for the tool.
 Please be patient.

+## User Guide

+For instructions on how to use the Document Similarity tool, please refer to the [Document Similarity User Guide](documents/docsim-help-pages.pdf).

 ## Load the data
 <table style='margin-left: 10px'><tr>